esslidev/advanced_flutter_system/README.md

-# Ali's Advanced Flutter System
+# Ali salem's Advanced Flutter System

 Welcome to my Advanced Flutter System repository!
 This project is built with clean architecture principles and leverages several powerful libraries and tools including BLoC, GetIt, Beamer, Retrofit, and build_runner and much more...